usdaud/algotradinglib.github.io/en/pedia/t/trading_algorithms.md

 Market-making algorithms provide liquidity to financial markets.
 They place both buy and sell limit orders for a given security, profiting from the [bid-ask spread](../b/bid-ask_spread.md).
 These algorithms aim to be market-neutral by quickly offsetting inventory positions.

 ### **5. Sentiment Analysis Algorithms**
 These algorithms scan news articles, social media platforms, and other text sources for [sentiment indicators](../s/sentiment_indicators.md).
 Positive sentiment about an asset might trigger buying, while negative sentiment might trigger selling.
-Advances in natural language processing (NLP) and machine learning have vastly improved these systems' effectiveness.
+Advances in [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) and machine learning have vastly improved these systems' effectiveness.

 ### **6. High-Frequency Trading (HFT)**
 HFT represents the apex of [algorithmic trading](../a/algorithmic_trading.md), focusing on executing orders in microseconds.
 Firms like Citadel Securities and Virtu Financial employ HFT algorithms for strategies including [arbitrage](../a/arbitrage.md) and market-making.